 9.5 Taxes and Fees; Shipping Charges.
-Fees that Esri quotes to Customer are exclusive of any and all applicable taxes or fees including, but not limited to, sales tax, use tax, or value-added tax (VAT); customs, duties, or tariffs; and shipping and handling charges.
-Esri will add any such taxes that it is required to remit to the total amount of its invoice to the Customer.
+Pricing of Esri Offerings and Services that Esri quotes to Customer is exclusive of any and all applicable taxes or fees including, but not limited to, sales tax, use tax, or value-added tax (VAT); customs, duties, or tariffs; shipping and handling charges; and vendor enrollment fees.
+Esri will add any fees that it is required to pay to the total amount of its invoice to Customer.
+Esri may include estimated taxes and shipping and handling charges in its quotations but may adjust these fees on invoicing.
 For Customers outside the United States, the distributor may quote taxes or fees in accordance with its own policies.

 9.6 Compliance Review.
 Customer will keep accurate and complete records and accounts pertaining to its compliance with its obligations under this Agreement.
 Esri or its authorized distributor may conduct a compliance review of these records and accounts with no less than 14 business days' written notice or may appoint an independent third party to conduct such a compliance review on its behalf.
 Customer will promptly correct any noncompliance identified during the compliance review.
 Neither Esri nor Esri's distributor may conduct a compliance review of Customer within 12 months after the conclusion of any prior compliance review that does not reveal any material Customer noncompliance.